 Will your company wash its hands of its former employees and move on to the next project?
 Or will you appreciate the sacrifices your employees have made for your company?
 Will you do what you can to support them to their next position?

 Providing strong support through outplacement services can also help maintain and improve company morale.
 People talk, employees are friends, and that doesn’t stop when someone is laid off or is terminated.

 Employees who have been laid off or are the subject of reduction in force may apply for unemployment benefits.
 Offering outplacement services can save your company money in the long term.
 Outplacement helps employees return to work sooner, thus potentially lowering unemployment claims.

 How Quest Outplacement Can Help

-For over 20 years Quest Outplacement has helped displaced employees through their career transitions.
-We work with companies of all sizes and employees in any field.
+For over 20 years Quest Outplacement has helped downsized employees navigate their career transition.
+We work with companies of all sizes and employees at all levels within the organization.